Abhishek-Sahoo/Abhishek-Sahoo/README.md

 - 👋 Hi, I’m @Abhishek-Sahoo
-- Pursuing B.Tech. at Dept. of Computer Science Engineering, GIET University, Gunupur, Odisha, India.
+- 🌱 Pursuing B.Tech. at Dept. of Computer Science Engineering, GIET University, Gunupur, Odisha, India.
 - Open to work as Front-end-developer.
 - 👀 I’m interested in Artificial Intelligence and Machine Learning.
-- 🌱 I’m currently learning ChatBot development.
 - 📫 You can reach me ..
 Email:sahooabhishek2202@gmail.com

 <!---